amira7190/E-commerce/README.md

 13-Done session
 14-Done
 25- 20/4 add asterisk lesson
-70-make update item page
+70- make update item page
 71- make items delete page
 77- Create and link the comments page to the database
+78-  Shows comments on the Dashboard and inside items